RenderKit/embree/README.md

 to choose a larger level.
 If no level buffer is specified a level of 1 is used.
 Note that some edge may be shared between (typically 2) faces.
 To guarantee a watertight tessellation, the level of these shared edges has to be exactly identical.
+A uniform tessellation rate for an entire subdivision mesh can be set by using the `rtcSetTessellationRate(RTCScene scene, unsigned geomID, float rate)` function.
+The existance of a level buffer has preference over the uniform tessellation rate.

 Optionally, the application can fill the sparse edge crease buffers to make some edges appear sharper.
-The edge crease index buffer (`RTC_EDGE_CREASE_INDEX_BUFFER`) contains `numEdgeCreases` many pairs of 32\ bit vertex indices that specify unoriented edges.
+The edge crease index buffer (`RTC_EDGE_CREASE_INDEX_BUFFER`) contains `numEdgeCreases` many pairs of 32 bit vertex indices that specify unoriented edges.
 The edge crease weight buffer (`RTC_EDGE_CREASE_WEIGHT_BUFFER`) stores for each of theses crease edges a positive floating point weight.
 The larger this weight, the sharper the edge.
 Specifying a weight of infinity is